vishalh08/FTP-QUIC/README.md

 # Overview

-This project is all about a FTP using QUIC made with Rust.
+FTP-QUIC is a project that implements a File Transfer Protocol (FTP) using the QUIC protocol.
+It is developed using the Rust programming language.

 # Features